 There are waves of immigrants coming from all over the country trying to make a living in this big city.
-They bring with them various culinary treasures to relish on.
-Here are the top street foods that everyone from billionaire to beggars relish on.
+They bring with them various culinary treasures to relish.

-An assortment of various mashed and cooked vegetables along with seasonal spices and seasonings, Paav Bhaji is an evergreen favorite!
+An assortment of various mashed and cooked vegetables and seasonal spices and seasonings, Paav Bhaji, is an evergreen favorite!

-Served in a tray with onions, lemons and dollop of butter, you can never get enough of its mouth watering flavoures.
+Served in a tray with onions, lemons, and a dollop of butter, you can never get enough of its mouth-watering flavors.

 Want to taste the best Bhel Puris, head straight to Mumbai beaches.

 Made from puffed rice, tomatoes, onions, spices, tamarind sauce, coriander leaves.
-Its a flavorful delicacy which can be enjoyed anytime of the day.
-It’s impossible to have enough of this dish, it leaves you wanting for more.
+It is a flavorful delicacy that can be enjoyed at any time of the day.
+It’s impossible to have enough of this dish, and it leaves you wanting for more.

-Originally a South Indian delicacy, this dish has made its way in every Mumbaikar’s heart.
+Originally a South Indian delicacy, this dish has made its way into every Mumbaikar’s heart and home.

-Made from a fermented rice batter, this round and crispy dish is often served with coconut chutney, tomato chutney and pudina chutney and Sambar.
+Made from a fermented rice batter, this round and the crispy dish is often served with coconut chutney, tomato chutney and pudina chutney, and Sambar.

-Head to Nandu’s in Mumbai to relish on the flavorful delicacy.
+Head to Nandu’s in Mumbai to relish the flavorful delicacy.